Big Mac battle: McDonald's loses burger trademark for EU in battle with Irish rival

 LONDON -- A top European Union court said Wednesday that McDonald's has lost its Big Mac trademark in the 27-nation bloc, ruling in favor of Irish fast food rival Supermac's in a longrunning legal battle.

-The EU General Court's ruling said in its judgement that the U.S. fast food giant failed to prove that it was genuinely using the Big Mac name over a five-year period for chicken sandwiches, poultry products or restaurants.
+The EU General Court said in its judgement that the U.S. fast food giant failed to prove that it was genuinely using the Big Mac name over a five-year period for chicken sandwiches, poultry products or restaurants.

 The Big Mac is a hamburger made of two beef patties, cheese, lettuce, onions, pickles and Big Mac sauce, according to the company's website.

 The decision is about more than burger names.
-The dispute erupted after Galway-based Supermac's started eyeing up European expansion plans and applied to register its company name in the EU.
+It opens the door for Galway-based Supermac's expansion into other EU countries.
+The dispute erupted when Supermac's applied to register its company name in the EU as it drew up its expansion plans.
 McDonald's objected, saying consumers would be confused because it already trademarked the Big Mac name.

-Supermac's filed a 2017 request with the EU's Intellectual Property Office to revoke McDonald's Big Mac trademark registration, saying the U.S. company couldn't prove that it had used the name over for certain categories over five years.
+Supermac's filed a 2017 request with the EU's Intellectual Property Office to revoke McDonald's Big Mac trademark registration, saying the U.S. company couldn't prove that it had used the name for certain categories that aren't specifically related to the burger over five years.
 That's the window of time in Europe that a trademark has to be used before it can be taken away.

 After the regulator partially approved Supermac's request, McDonald's appealed to the EU court.